SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Known_issues/KI_nats-server_config_file_not_restored_after_backup.md

 ## Workaround

-To avoid losing changes, manually back up the *nats-server.config* file from the `C:\Skyline DataMiner\NATS\nats-streaming-server\` folder before performing a DataMiner backup.
+To avoid losing changes, manually back up the *nats-server.config* file from the `C:\Skyline DataMiner\NATS\nats-streaming-server\` folder when performing a DataMiner backup.